woltemade/tari-university/consensus-mechanisms/bft-consensus-comparison/cayles-notes.md

 In a  _partially synchronous_ system, the system can alternate between good and bad periods of synchrony [[WPC]].

 Asynchronous systems make no assumptions about when or whether messages arrive at their destination.
-Interstingly, it has been proven that in a fully asynchronous, deterministic system _there is no consensus solution that can guarantee consensus if even one node fails_ (the FLP theorem).
+Interestingly, it has been proven that in a fully asynchronous, deterministic system _there is no consensus solution that can guarantee consensus if even one node fails_ (the FLP theorem).
 This result does not state that consensus can never be reached: merely that under the model's assumptions, no algorithm can _always_ reach consensus in bounded time.